zarma-dsk/antigravity-starter/docs/unified-recursive-antigravity-protocol-v511-research-defense-matrix.md

 ---

-**Status: ✅ ANTIGRAVITY 5.1.1 - ALL RESEARCH VULNERABILITIES DEFENDED**
+**Status: ✅ Unified Recursive Antigravity Protocol 5.1.1 - ALL RESEARCH VULNERABILITIES DEFENDED**

-*This matrix serves as both implementation guide and compliance proof: Every academic finding has a corresponding ANTIGRAVITY defense.*
+*This matrix serves as both implementation guide and compliance proof: Every academic finding has a corresponding Unified Recursive Antigravity Protocol defense.*